 "Sir."
 Bright sounded off, then throwing in a salute, Sleggar and Mirai doing the same.
 Then all three turned away and exited just as promptly as they came in.

 "So there I was..."
-Lieutenant (Junior Grade) Eledore Mauris, Shrike Eight, continued in dramatic fashion to the young and large busted brunette next to him, going along with the tunes of "Shine in the Storm" by Chihiro Yonekura, which was playing on the bar's sound system.
+Lieutenant (Junior Grade) Eledore Mauris, Shrike Eight, continued in dramatic fashion to the young and large busted brunette next to him.
 "With two Zeek warships and god knows how many Zakus directly ahead, shooting at me and my squadmates.
 With nothing to lose, I ditched my cover and dove into the fight..."

 "Only when the Commander ordered us to charge."
 Lieutenant (Junior Grade) Job John, Shrike Nine, spoke up from across the table.
 Already he was getting a migraine from his wingman's over the top narrative.